sstark/droguedrums/www/index.md

   - *start*: This is always the first sequence played.
   - *precount*: This will be played only once at the beginning, before the start seq.

+You can refer to other seqs by using their name as a part name prefixed by a ":".

 #### Example